BostjanOb/filament-file-manager/README.md

 ## Usage

-Extend the page class and override the `getDisk` method.
+Extend the page class and set `$disk` property to the disk you want to manage.

 ```php
 <?php